sourcehut-mirrors/chawan/doc/build.md

 # Building Chawan

 Chawan uses GNU make for builds.
+To build and install it, you'll typically want to run `make` and then `make install`.

 ## Variables

+Unless noted otherwise, variables can be passed either in the environment (e.g. `PREFIX=/usr make`) or as arguments to `make` (e.g. `make PREFIX=/usr`).

+It is recommended to pass the same variables to both the default target (`make`) and the install target (`make install`).
+The easiest way to accomplish this is to export the appropriate variables beforehand (e.g. `export PREFIX=/usr`).

-Following is a list of variables which may be safely overridden.
-You can also override them by setting an environment variable with the same name.
+Following is a list of variables which may be set.

 * `TARGET`: the build target.
 	- `debug`: Generate a debug build, with stack traces and debugging symbols enabled.
 Useful for debugging, but generates huge and slow executables.
 	- `release`: The default target.
 Uses LTO and strips the final binaries.
-	- `release0`: A release build with stack traces enabled.
+	- `release0`: A release build with stack traces (**not** line traces) enabled.
 Useful when you need to debug a crash that needs a lot of processing to manifest.
-Note: this does not enable line traces.
 	- `release1`: A release build with debugging symbols enabled.
 	  Useful for profiling with cachegrind, or debugging a release build with gdb.